-Site Guide
+Białowieża Site Guide

 The southeast of Białowieża Forest is a remote and wild place.
 With no public roads and sparse tourist infrastructure, you can easily go a whole day without seeing another person.
+Large parts of southern Białowieża Forest have escaped the forester’s axe, meaning the forest in the south is, for the most part, remarkably well-preserved.

+To get to the interesting parts, you’ll need to cycle south-westwards from Białowieża Village.
 You’ll have to put up with drab plantation forests for the first half hour or so, but I assure you, it’s well worth it.
 The forest becomes more natural the further south you go.
-Soon after you turn off Jagielloński Tryb, the main east-west track in this part of the forest, the forest begins to resemble the national park’s strict reserve — ancient, mossy, and prehistoric.

-Mode of transport
+Mode of Transport

 I recommend cycling.
 There are no roads open to cars down here and walking won’t get you far, as the distances are too large.

-How to get here
+How to Get Here

 Trips

 There are a couple of marked trails and lots of assorted forest tracks to choose from.
-Based on my personal experience, I recommend two alternative trips — a trip following the marked yellow cycle trail between Białowieża and Topiło, and another that explores unmarked forest tracks through some of the most scenic nature reserves.
+I recommend two alternative trips — one that follows the marked yellow cycle trail between Białowieża and Topiło, and another that explores unmarked forest tracks through some of the most scenic nature reserves.
+As with other parts of Białowieża Forest, stick to the nature reserves if you want to see primeval forest.

 1a: Olemburski Circuit